About this Blog

 Here is a photo of my two cats, Arthur (top) and Harriet (bottom):

-Also shown is the Top500 certificate for Eagle, which was #3 on the Top500 list at ISC'24 when I was the designated Microsoft delegate.
+Also shown is the Top500 certificate for Eagle, which I accepted on behalf of Microsoft at ISC'24.